IBM-Bluemix-Docs/certificate-manager/managing-certificates.md

 ## Renewing certificates
 {: #renew-certificates}

+Ordered certificates can be either manually renewed or automatically renewed.

 You can only renew certificates that you ordered through {{site.data.keyword.cloudcerts_short}}.
+{: note}

+To select a certificate to automatically renew:

+1. While ordering the certificate, set the auto-renewal toggle to **On**.
+2. After ordering a certificate, select **Enable Auto-renewal** from a certificate's side menu.

+To disable a certificate from automatically renewing:

+1. Select **Disable Auto-renewal** from a certificate's side menu.

-To renew a certificate, complete the following steps:
+If a manual renew is needed, complete the following steps:

-  1. Click on the menu in the row of the certificate you want to renew.
+1. Click the menu in the row of the certificate you want to renew.
 2. Click **Renew Certificate**.
 3. Optional: You can choose to rekey your certificate by checking the **Rekey certificate** check box.
-This will renew your certificate with a new key pair.
+This renews your certificate with a new key pair.
-  4. Click **Renew**

-Renewing a certificates is limited to five renewal requests per certificate per minute, 100 renewal/hour per IBM user account.
+  When you rekey a certificate, make sure to deploy the new certificates and keys everywhere they are in use.
   {: note}

-When you rekey a certificate, make sure to deploy the new certificates and keys everywhere they are in use.
+4. Click **Renew**.

+Renewing a certificate is limited to five renewal requests per certificate per minute, 100 renewal per hour per IBM user account.
-{: important}
+{: note}

 ## Searching certificates
 {: #searching-certificates}